Saeedullah Khan

-In the book, Flight of the Falcon, Sajad Haider wrote that Saeedullah and Khaqan were involved in a witch-hunt against PAF officers, including Sajad himself, attempting to implicate them in the Attock conspiracy at the behest of Zafar Chaudhry.
-Haider and other PAF officers discovered with "great awe and excitement" that President Zulfikar Ali Bhutto sacked Saeedullah Khan, Khaqan Abbasi, and Zafar Chaudhry from their duties due to allegations of intrigue and witch-hunting.
+In the book, Flight of the Falcon, Sajad Haider wrote that Saeedullah Khan and Khaqan were involved in a witch-hunt against PAF officers, including Haider himself, attempting to implicate them in the Attock conspiracy at the behest of Zafar Chaudhry.
+According to Haider, he and other PAF officers discovered with "great awe and excitement" that President Zulfikar Ali Bhutto sacked Khan, Khaqan Abbasi, and Zafar Chaudhry from their duties due to allegations of intrigue and witch-hunting.
 Saeedullah and Khaqan were not allowed to attend their offices and were unceremoniously and prematurely retired when the PAF command changed under Bhutto.
-Sajad further notes that Saeedullah retired "into oblivion", playing the stock market with Hamid Qureshi, a 1965 War drop-out.
+Haider further notes that Khan retired "into oblivion", playing the stock market with Hamid Qureshi, a 1965 War drop-out.
 Khan later worked for a rogue financial company involved in illicit financial dealings.
-Sajad wrote that despite being financially honest, Saeedullah Khan was likely a victim of circumstances.
+Haider wrote that despite being financially honest, Saeedullah Khan was likely a victim of circumstances.

-In July 1998, Saeedullah was among 63 retired Pakistani, Indian, and Bengali armed forces personnel who signed an agreement urging Pakistan and India to refrain from developing nuclear weapons.
+In July 1998, Saeedullah Khan was among 63 retired Pakistani, Indian, and Bengali armed forces personnel who signed an agreement urging Pakistan and India to refrain from developing nuclear weapons.
 Instead, they advocated for limiting nuclear research and development strictly to peaceful and beneficial purposes.
 They also called for Pakistan and India to resolve their disputes through peaceful means and address their real problems of poverty and backwardness, rather than wasting their scarce resources on acquiring means of destruction.

-Air Chief Marshal Anwar Shamim recalled, "I learnt a lot especially from Group Captain Saeedullah Khan.
+Air Chief Marshal Anwar Shamim recalled serving under Khan and said, "I learnt a lot especially from Group Captain Saeedullah Khan.
 He was well read, knowledgeable, and had excellent grasp of what the PAF needed for the future.
 He was firm and demanded hard work from his subordinates.
 He was a thorough gentleman and dedicated family man.
 He was a well-dressed officer and also appreciated those who dressed up well.
 In fact, he was what one would truly call an officer and gentleman."